Have a Question?

 What is the local currency in China?

 With the strong Australian Dollar, there is no better time to travel overseas and the Australian Dollar does go a long way in China!
 Chinese money is called Renminbi (RMB), which literally means “The Peoples’ Currency”.
 A unit of RMB is a ‘yuan’ (e.g. ‘san yuan’ = ‘three dollars’).
-Most Mandarin speakers use the colloquial term ‘kuai’ in daily life – so you will commonly hear phrases like ‘wu kuai chien’ (roughly, “five bucks cash”).
+Mandarin speakers may use the colloquial term ‘kuai’ in daily life – so you may hear phrases like ‘wu kuai chien’ (roughly, “five bucks cash”).

 What is the current local time in China?